iotivity/iotivity/tools/vagrant/README.md

 IoTivity Build VM from Vagrant
 ==============================

-Vagrant can use the files in this directory to provision an Ubuntu 12.04 development environment for IoTivity.
-To create a new VM type
+Vagrant can use the files in this directory to provision an Ubuntu 16.04LTS development environment for IoTivity.
+To create a new VM:

     % vagrant up

 in the current directory.
+The default provider on your given host may not be supported by the box to be used, which will give an error.
+If so specify a provider to use. e.g. to use virtualbox:

+   % vagrant up --provider virtualbox

-You can then connect to the VM with
+You can then connect to the VM with:

     % vagrant ssh

-On the newly provisioned VM, the IoTivity repo will be checked out in the `iotivity` directory in the vagrant user's home directory and configured to use the Arduino SDKs which are automatically downloaded and installed in the home directory and patched when the VM is provisioned.
+On the newly provisioned VM, the IoTivity git repo will be checked out in the `iotivity` directory in the vagrant user's home directory.

+Optional (currently disabled) features are provisioning for Android and Arduino building.
+Android will now correctly provision on first scons run where those build options are selected.
+Arduino building is no longer really supported on iotivity (use iotivity-constrained instead).

+Also optional, it should be able to configure for Ubuntu 17.04 and 17.10, by changing which of the the stanzas in Vagrantfile is uncommented.
+Non-LTS Vagrant boxes vanish from the upstream as soon as they go out of support (nine months for Ubuntu), so these sections will go out of date quickly.

 Using Vagrant to build a VM might be useful for: